 The Chair is elected by the Board.
 The appointment is for a period not exceeding three years.
 At the end of three years, the chair may be re-elected for a maximum of a further three years.
-In accordance with the constitution, the current Chair, Mr Roddy Rowan, having completed a third three-year term as a Director, was reappointed with the unanimous agreement of all Directors.
+In accordance with the Constitution, the current Chair Roddy Rowan (appointed in December 2022), was re-appointed as a Director in 2023 for a fourth three-year term with unanimous agreement of the Directors.

-Roddy Rowan (Chair)(Appointed March 2014)
+Roddy Rowan (Chair)(Appointed February 2014)